srcfl/egw-getting-started/README.md

 ## Step 1 - Bluetooth pairing

-Power on the gateway and wait ~10 minutes for the system to start up and fetch the latest firmware.
-The visit https://srcful-ble-client.azurewebsites.net/ to get started with the gateway configuration.
+First, make sure the gateway is connected to the internet with an Ethernet cable (just for the initial setup) and power on the gateway.
+Wait ~10 minutes for the system to start up and fetch the latest firmware.

+Then remove the Ethernet cable if you want to connect to WiFi instead and visit https://start.srcful.io/ to get started with the gateway configuration.

 ![Alt text](images/image.png)